KernelaKlees/jiki-translation-worklog/Jiki-Translatathon-Translation-Work-Log.md

 “Sei di nuovo al tuo secondo lavoro da buttafuori, e stasera lavori in un locale con un dress code rigoroso.”

+In this session I continued reviewing the English source text and adapted several short phrases and titles into natural Italian.
+I focused on clarity, register, and contextual accuracy (especially for hospitality‑related expressions and coding terminology).
+I prepared formatted forum‑ready blocks for each item, including block quotes, Italian adaptations, and explanatory notes in English when needed.
+My contribution was limited to revising and adapting the selected phrases; I did not work on other sections of the page.

 and proposed a more natural adaptation:

 “Sei tornato al tuo lavoro occasionale come buttafuori, e stasera lavori in un locale con un codice di abbigliamento rigido.”